 Qualified homeowners/borrowers facing foreclosure are permitted under the FFA to request a mediation, during which they attempt to reach an agreement with

 Chapter 7 bankruptcy is a liquidation bankruptcy.
 Technically this means that upon filing bankruptcy, the court appointed trustee liquidates the assets of your bankruptcy estate and sells them for the benefit of creditors.
 However, that sounds a lot worse than it really is.
 Most Chapter 7 bankruptcies are considered ‘non-asset’ cases.
 This means that the trustee makes a determination that there are no assets to be liquidated for the benefit of creditors.

 A chapter 13 bankruptcy is also called a wage-earners plan, or reorganization.
 A Chapter 13 is used when you need to stop a foreclosure, reinstate a driver’s license, you earn too much money to qualify for a Chapter 7 bankruptcy.
 Perhaps you want to make your best efforts to pay off your creditors.
 A Chapter 13 bankruptcy may be for you.
 Chapter 13 is much more complicated than a Chapter 7.

 You qualify for our services if your income is within 400% of the poverty level.

-Our goal is to provide premier representation and litigation services to low and moderate income consumers who have limited or no other access to justice.
-We also aim to ensure that Washington State consumers can protect their rights and their families.
+Our goal is to provide premier representation and litigation services for low and moderate income consumers who have limited or no other access to justice.
+We also aim to ensure that Washington State consumers have the knowledge and resources to protect their rights and help their families.